Icaro-Lima/Gate-Alarm-for-Dogs/README.md

 - 1 green LED
 - 1 yellow LED
 - 1 red LED
-- 3 resistors for LEDs, typically 220 ohm to 330 ohm
+- 1 resistor for the LEDs, `220 ohm` in the current build

 ## Pin Mapping